sschepanski/MindSpaceOne/README.md

 ## Acknowledgements

-We extended our gratitude to **Priv.-Doz.
-Dr. Michael Teut** for his invaluable contribution to the execution of this study.
-We also express gratitude to the entire research group of **[Prof. Dr. med.
-Seifert](https://kinderonkologie.charite.de/forschung/ag_seifert/team/)** and all participants for their invalubale contributions to this study as well as thanks to the funding agencies.
+We extended our gratitude to all participants for their invalubale contributions to this study.
 Statistical analysis was conducted by **Dr. Steven Schepanski**, who also oversaw this notebook.
+This project was published here [XXXX](LINK).

 ## Getting Started